cloudzombie/contracts/src/dice/README.md

 104 = between 10 and 4
 etc.

-For ranges, large number is specified first, evaluating a range inclusiv of the min and max
+For ranges the large number always needs to be specified first (42 is valid, 24 is not), and the range is evaluated inclusive of the min and max values specified.